Configure Your Network for HoloLens

 Remote Assist Specific Network Requirements

 - The recommended bandwidth for optimal performance of Remote Assist is 1.5Mbps.
-Detailed network requirements and additional information can be found here.
+See the detailed network requirements for additional information.
 (Please note, if you don't network have network speeds of at least 1.5Mbps, Remote Assist will still work.
 However, quality may suffer).

-- Make sure that these ports and URLs are allowed on your network firewall.
-This will enable Microsoft Teams to function.
-The latest list can be found here.
+- Make sure that these ports and URLs are allowed on your network firewall to enable Microsoft Teams to function.
+Stay up to date with the latest list of ports.

 - Learn more about the specific Network Requirements for Remote Assist.